-In this section, we give a formal mathematical model to describe the LLF process (illustrated by \cref{fig:interaction-diagram}) and introduce natural assumptions to frame the learning problem so that LLF can be rigorously studied.
-In what follows, we first define the interaction setup.
-Then we introduce the notion of text hypotheses for world modeling.
-Finally, we define the verifier to evaluate hypothesis-feedback consistency, which later gives a measure on the informativeness of feedback.
-These constructions provide a basis for studying LLF's learnability and analyzing regret in the next section.
+Our first contribution is a formal mathematical model with natural assumptions describing the Learning from Language Feedback (LLF) process (see \cref{fig:interaction-diagram}) so that LLF can be rigorously studied.
+In what follows, we first define the interaction setup; then we introduce the notion of text hypotheses; finally, we define the hypothesis verifier which evaluates the semantic consistency between candidate hypotheses and observed feedback.
+These constructions provide a basis for studying LLF's learnability and analyzing regret later.